 A parent would reach for this book when they want to redefine the word nice for their young daughter, shifting the focus from being polite and quiet to being brave, smart, and bold.
 It is an ideal choice for families looking to introduce heritage and history through the lens of empowerment and female achievement.
 This board book introduces a diverse group of trailblazing Jewish women, including icons like Ruth Bader Ginsburg and Hedy Lamarr.
 Through vibrant illustrations and simple, rhythmic text, it explores themes of resilience, justice, and curiosity.
 While technically a board book for the 0 to 5 age range, the sophisticated biographies provide a foundation for lifelong pride in one's identity and the courage to break barriers.
 It is a perfect tool for parents who want to foster self-confidence and a sense of belonging in their little ones.

-A preschooler who is beginning to ask about what they can be when they grow up, or a child in a Jewish household who would benefit from seeing their cultural identity linked to historical excellence and grit.
+A preschooler who is beginning to ask about what they can be when they grow up, or a child in a Jewish household who might be inspired by seeing figures who share their cultural background achieve great things.

 This book can be read cold.
-Parents might want to have a few extra facts ready for older toddlers who may ask deeper questions about who someone like RBG or Golda Meir was.
+Parents might want to be prepared to explain the roles of a Supreme Court Justice or a Prime Minister if their child asks about RBG or Golda Meir.
 A parent might choose this after hearing their child say I can't do that because I'm a girl, or after noticing their child is being overly timid in social situations.

 Infants will enjoy the high-contrast, colorful illustrations.
 Toddlers will connect with the rhythmic language.
 Preschoolers will start to grasp the concept of different jobs and the idea of making the world a better place.

-Unlike many Jewish children's books that focus solely on holidays or religious observance, this one focuses on secular achievement and the specific intersection of Jewish identity and feminist empowerment.
+Unlike many Jewish children's books that focus solely on holidays or religious observance, this one focuses on secular achievement.

 This is a biographical board book that profiles influential Jewish women throughout history.
 Each spread features a stylized portrait and a brief, catchy summary of the woman's contributions to fields like law, science, art, and activism.
 It reframes the stereotypical expectation of a nice girl as someone who is actually a world changer.